-anisms, Inc. Reid was in charge of Electronic Systems Predesign at the Convair Division of General Dynamics Corp., and prior to his association with Convair, he was a project engineer with the A, B. DuMont Laboratories.
+engineer of the Subsystems Division, Servomechanisms, Inc. Reid was in charge of Electronic Systems Predesign at the Convair Division of General Dynamics Corp., and prior to his association with Convair, he was a project engineer with the A. B. DuMont Laboratories.
 Reid has had extensive experience in electronic research and development of airborne systems and instrumentation, and in the administration of scientific programs.